-Fortunately, there's a reasonable explanation for why liminal space feels different.
-Once you know the source of your feelings about liminal spaces, you can better deal with the feeling when a place makes you a bit unsettled.
+Fortunately, there's a reasonable explanation for why liminal space just feels different.
+Once you know the source of your feelings about them, you can better deal with the feeling when a place makes you a bit unsettled in the future.

 That's exactly what you'll learn in this article.
 First, you'll learn what the definition of liminal space is and see some examples.
 Next, you'll find out how liminality can be applied to life and creative endeavors.
 Finally, you'll discover how liminality can define some people's roles in your life and how it may be influencing your feelings toward them.

 Let's jump right in with the definition.

 Liminal Space Definition

 define liminal space in several different ways.
-It's talked about as a threshold, and indeed, the etymology of “liminal” comes from the Latin root word "limen," which means “threshold.”
-Liminal spaces are transitional or transformative spaces, and such places are often associated with a forlorn atmosphere, a disconnection from the concept of reality, and a fluid or sometimes neglected aesthetic.
+It's talked about as a threshold, and indeed, the etymology of “liminal” comes from the Latin word "limen," which means “threshold.”
+They are transitional or transformative spaces, and such places are often associated with a forlorn atmosphere, a disconnection from the concept of reality, and a fluid or sometimes neglected aesthetic.
 They are the waiting areas between one point in time and space and the next.

 Often, when we are in liminal spaces, we have the feeling of just being on the verge of something.
 Liminal space is, of course, a literal space.
-And there are plenty of examples of physical liminal spaces, as we will see below in this article.
+And there are plenty of examples of physical spaces that feel liminal, as we will see below in this article.
 But there are also spaces of liminality in our mental states.
 This, too, is a type of liminal space.